MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ATPProtectionPolicyRule.md

 ```

 ## DESCRIPTION
-You can use this cmdlet to manage the rules that specify conditions and exceptions to the Defender for Office 365 protections in preset security policies only if both of the following statements are true:

-- The Standard preset security policy or the Strict preset security is turned on.
-- You've specified user, group, or domain conditions or exceptions to the Defender for Office 365 protections in the policy.

-If neither preset policy is turned on, or if you haven't specified conditions or exceptions to the Defender for Office 365 protections in either policy, then no rules are available to this cmdlet.

-For more information about preset security policies, see [Preset security policies in EOP and Microsoft Defender for Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/preset-security-policies).
+For more information about preset security policies in PowerShell, see [Preset security policies in Exchange Online PowerShell](https://docs.microsoft.com/microsoft-365/security/office-365-security/preset-security-policies#preset-security-policies-in-exchange-online-powershell).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).